simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_getting-started/LSN_02_object/object_ENU.md

 ## Creating a Business object

-To create a business object, follow the steps below :
+To create a Business object, follow the steps below :

 1. Click **Creation assistant** in Business objects > Business objects
 	> This assistant is also available via the Modeler, for more information see the [How to create an object using the modeler](/lesson/docs/core/objects/business-objects#creation-assistant-via-the-modeler)